Clear Colorless Liquid

 Sodium lactate is the sodium salt of lactic acid.
 It is produced by fermenting sugar sucrose from corn or beets and then neutralizing it with lactic acid.
-It is widely use in the food industry as a preservative, acidity regulator and as thickener.
-It is also used for regulation of acid-base imbalance in our bodies.
+It is widely used in the food industry as a preservative, acidity regulator, and thickener.
+It is also used for the regulation of acid-base imbalance in our bodies.

-A sugar is fermented using appropriate bacillus to produce lactic acid in presence of an anti-acid like calcium carbonate which will finally result in calcium lactate.
+Sugar is fermented using appropriate bacillus to produce lactic acid in the presence of an anti-acid like calcium carbonate, which will finally result in calcium lactate.
 The bacteria is then killed, and the solution is filtered.
 This solution is neutralised with a suitable acid like sodium carbonate.
 On further processing, sodium lactate is produced.

-Sodium lactate is widely used in the food industry as preservative, acidity regulator and as a thickener.
-It is available in both liquid and powder form.
+Sodium lactate is widely used in the food industry as a preservative, acidity regulator, and thickener.
 It is added to prevent bacteria and fungi from growing.
-It is added in dairy products, meats, seasonings, processed vegetables etc.
+It is also added to dairy products, meats, seasonings, processed vegetables etc.

 Sodium lactate is an effective humectant and moisturizer, thus added in shampoos, creams, lotions, liquid soaps etc.